paritytech/polkadot/roadmap/implementors-guide/guide.md

   - Validator assignments should not be gameable.
 Malicious cartels should not be able to manipulate the scheduler to assign themselves as desired.
   - High or close to optimal throughput of parachains and parathreads.
 Work among validator groups should be balanced.

-The Scheduler manages resource allocation using the concept of "Execution Cores".
-There will be one execution core for each parachain, and a fixed number of cores used for multiplexing parathreads.
-Validators will be partitioned into groups, with the same number of groups as execution cores.
-Validator groups will be assigned to different execution cores over time.
+The Scheduler manages resource allocation using the concept of "Availability Cores".
+There will be one availability core for each parachain, and a fixed number of cores used for multiplexing parathreads.
+Validators will be partitioned into groups, with the same number of groups as availability cores.
+Validator groups will be assigned to different availability cores over time.

-An execution core can exist in either one of two states at the beginning or end of a block: free or occupied.
-A free execution core can have a parachain or parathread assigned to it for the potential to have a backed candidate included.
+An availability core can exist in either one of two states at the beginning or end of a block: free or occupied.
+A free availability core can have a parachain or parathread assigned to it for the potential to have a backed candidate included.
 After inclusion, the core enters the occupied state as the backed candidate is pending availability.
 There is an important distinction: a core is not considered occupied until it is in charge of a block pending availability, although the implementation may treat scheduled cores the same as occupied ones for brevity.
 A core exits the occupied state when the candidate is no longer pending availability - either on timeout or on availability.
 A core starting in the occupied state can move to the free state and back to occupied all within a single block, as availability bitfields are processed before backed candidates.
 At the end of the block, there is a possible timeout on availability which can move the core back to the free state if occupied.

 ```
-Execution Core State Machine
+Availability Core State Machine

               Assignment &
               Backing